domscontent/domscontent.github.io/_pages/services.md

 - Based on your voice, goals, and positioning
 - Includes 1:1 async feedback via Loom or email

-**Starts from £250/month**
+**Starts from £500/month**

 ---

 ### Email marketing production 📩

-I’ll build and send your new email marketing campaign, and I’ll show you how to scale it.
+I’ll build and send your new email marketing campaign, and then we will tweak and scale it.

 **What you get:**
 - Custom emails for your audience
 - Email sending + inbox setup (or I train you)
 - Campaign support to optimise replies

-**Starts from £300/month**
+**Starts from £300/email OR a % of attributed revenue from the campaign**

 ---